PSU-ZSY/GameGather/README.md

 * Login and sign up
    * Froce users to build up basic personal profile
-* Game selection
+* Game Gallery
-   * Select the game that the user want to make a post
+   * Select the game that the user want to know about
-* Make Posts
+* Team up & Make Posts
    * Making a post to find teammates
+* Community page with game discussion and news

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

-* First tab: Tab to choose the game the user is playing.
+* First tab: Tab to choose/view the game the user is playing.
 * Second tab: Add details on the team up request info in text field, like number of members needed, time to meet together, ect. post the request.
+* Third tab: return to home page.
-* Third tab: View game info, latest news etc.
+* Fourth tab: Community, view game info, latest news etc.

 **Flow Navigation** (Screen to Screen)